glanus97/EMCTfinalProject_Sonification-of-Brain-Activity-from-EEG/README.md

 6. On first usage you might need to change the serial port message to same port of the Unicorn App - Exit presentation mode and set the right @port (top Left corner of the screen)

-7. Turn On the communtication from serial port.
+7. Turn On the communtication from serial port

 8. Activate Audio Engine and Enjoy!!

+PS.
+Make sure the whole project folder is placed in the Documents/Max folder to work properly

 ####################################################################################
 ####################################################################################